anacportillo23/anacportillo23.github.io/docs/index.md

-# Markdown
+# EnergyPod User Guide for Virginia Tech Patrons

 <img src="https://hackmd.io/_uploads/rkDL5eQ61e.jpg" alt ="drawing" width="300">

 *A user rests in the EnergyPod in Squires Student Center at Virginia Tech.*

-# EnergyPod User Guide for Virginia Tech Patrons

 EnergyPods promote restfulness and rejuvenation for stressed and/or sleep-deprived employees through short 15-20 minute naps.